drupal-mentoring/pain-points-of-contribution/README.md

 - How many people in the audience use IRC?
 As you know that Drupal lives on IRC and our day to day interaction occur in IRC related to issues in the issue queue .
-For a new contributor, it is hard to know that there is an IRC unless someone tell them there is IRC channels that they can join and ask question/have discussion.
+For a new contributor, it is hard to know that there is an IRC unless someone tell them there are IRC channels that they can join and ask question/have discussion.